REGnosys/rosetta-website/README.md

 ## Local Server

-To run a local server on port 3000 using BrowserSync:
+To run a local server on port 5000 using BrowserSync:

-`npm run browser-sync-static`

-## Compile SCSS

-To compile (and watch for changes of) SCSS:

-`npm run watch-sass`
+`npm run dev`

 ## Compile TypeScript